ilariacaporali/GWBird/README.md

 ---

 ## 📚 Credits
-If you use this code in your research, we kindly ask you to cite the paper: [insert reference here]
+If you use this code in your research, we kindly ask you to cite the paper: https://arxiv.org/abs/2507.15791

 ## 📬 Contact